Other Methods of Bearing Weight

 Hand-scratched 16mm film, hand-processed super8 film, digitized footage, sound.

 Death as a reflex has always been unavoidable as an aspect of creating record-based work, which constantly dates itself and is lost to memory, erected repeatedly without its initial substance of happening.
-“Other Methods of Bearing Weight” is explorative, ongoing visual research in response to overwhelming grief, the problem of absence as it pertains to creating visual documents, and the ceremonial study of repurposing a relationship without the fundamental site of the body of the other.
-It utilizes the tangible base of polyester to stitch together a record of performances and communal displays of care without distinguishable temporalities, repeating collaborative attempts at meeting at no descriptive location, a brightly lit entrance, reincarnating into digitized archives, reactivating behind the reflective surface and feigning perpetuity.
+‘Other Methods of Bearing Weight’ is explorative, ongoing visual research in response to overwhelming grief, the problem of absence as it pertains to creating visual documents, and the ceremonial study of continuing a relationship without the fundamental site of the body of the other.
+It utilizes the tangible film base of polyester to stitch together a record of performances and communal displays of care without distinguishable temporalities, repeating collaborative attempts at meeting at no descriptive location, a brightly lit entrance, reincarnating into digitized archives, reactivating behind the reflective surface and feigning perpetuity.
 It focuses on relationships as translucent sensory cooperations and ubiquitized liminal spaces, and on the invincible relativity of intimacy between two, something symbiotic and yielding captured without seeing, experimenting at togetherness.

 Color film shot on a Bolex SBM by Ellery Bryan, Aidan Spann, Kieu-Anh Truong, Marie Pascual, Kirsty Hambrick and David Fathers.